 The people of the State of Oklahoma may reasonably expect that their investments in the University will create new industry and enhance existing industry within the State and Nation.
-Such new industry creates greater employment opportunities for citizens of the State and the Nation and an improvement in their standard of living.
+Such new industry creates greater employment opportunities for citizens of the State and the Nation and an improvement in

 The creation and development of intellectual property at the University encourages new business and is key to creating strong University and industry partnerships.
 It is the responsibility of University employees to disclose intellectual property and to foster an entrepreneurial attitude within the work force by involving students in the creation of intellectual property.
-Intellectual property development shall be pursued in concert with, but subject to, the University's principal responsibilities of education and knowledge creation.
+Intellectual property development shall be pursued in concert with, but subject to, the University's principal responsibilities of education and

 Therefore, it is in the best interest of the University to adopt a policy that encourages disclosure of discoveries and inventions and rewards such creative activity.
 To do so, the University policy must insure that creators of copyrightable works or trademarks and inventors share in any financial success enjoyed by the University through the creation and commercialization of intellectual property.
-The basic objectives of the University's policy concerning creative works, trademarks, discoveries; and inventions (i.e., intellectual property) include the following:
+The basic objectives of the University's policy concerning creative works, trademarks, discoveries; and inventions